cosmos/cosmos-sdk/docs/spec/governance/transactions.md

 * Increase `proposal.TotalDeposit` by sender's `deposit`
 * If `MinDeposit` is reached:
   * Push `proposalID` in  `ProposalProcessingQueueEnd`
-  * Store each validator's voting power in `ValidatorGovInfos`

 A `TxGovDeposit` transaction has to go through a number of checks to be valid.
 These checks are outlined in the following pseudocode.